 Conventional recycling methods of EPS waste are burdened by high transportation costs and low quality of the recycled polystyrene.
 Additionally, EPS waste coming from building material or insulation may contain hazardous flame retardants such as Hexabromcyclododecan (HBCD) that are not permitted to be reused.

-We propose an alternative that recycles and reuses the EPS waste to produce high-quality raw material.
-Hazardous impurities are removed and the final product is in accordance with the Globally Harmonized System (GHS).
-The EPS can be transported in liquid form, thus also reducing transportation costs.
+We propose an alternative that physically recycles and reuses the EPS waste to produce high-quality raw material.
+During the process EPS is dissolved applying CreaSolv® followed by a multi-stage filtration.
+Subsequent precipitation allows for the production of high quality PS granulate while solvent and HBCD can be fully recovered.
+Further hazardous or undesired impurities are also removed and the final product is in accordance with the Globally Harmonized System (GHS).
+Additionally, liquefaction of EPS can be carried out on a decentralized basis thus offering the potential to reduce transportation costs.